-With the exception of real property mobile home parcels and parcels with "accessory only" improvements, the new recommended values on all improved parcels were based on the analysis of the 62 useable residential sales in the area.
+With the exception of real property mobile home parcels and parcels with "accessory only" improvements, the new recommended values on all improved parcels were based on the analysis of the 102 useable residential sales in the area.

-Sales used in the valuation model were time adjusted to January 1, 2020.
 The chosen adjustment model was developed using multiple regression.
 An explanatory adjustment table is included in this report.